Tipene O'Regan

-Sir Tipene O'Regan ONZa CRSNZ (born Stephen Gerard O'Regan on 23 September 1939) is a New Zealand academic and company director.
+Sir Stephen Gerard "Tipene" O'Regan ONZa CRSNZ (born 23 September 1939) is a New Zealand academic, company director and former chairman of the Ngāi Tahu Māori Trust Board.

 Biography

 Early life and career

 O'Regan is the son of surgeon Rolland O'Regan and Rena Ruiha (née Bradshaw).
 His mother was of the Ngāi Tahu tribe and was raised in Bluff.
 O'Regan was raised in Wellington.
 He studied at Victoria University of Wellington and teachers' college, then worked as a primary school teacher for two years.
 He returned to teachers' college as a lecturer in 1968 and remained in that role until 1983.

-In 1974 he stood alongside his father Rolland on the Labour Party ticket for the Wellington Harbour Board.
+In 1974, he stood alongside his father Rolland on the Labour Party ticket for the Wellington Harbour Board.
 He polled well but did not win a seat.

 He was appointed to the Ngāi Tahu Māori Trust Board in 1976.
 He was on the board for 22 years and was chair for 13 years.
 He guided the board to successful land and sea fisheries claims before the Waitangi Tribunal, culminating in the Tribunal's reports of 1991 and 1992.
 He later led claim settlement negotiations leading to the 1998 settlement which made extensive provision for customary rights in fisheries and other natural resources.
 He is a director of a wide range of South Island Māori enterprises.

 In the 1994 Queen's Birthday Honours, O'Regan was appointed a Knight Bachelor, for services to the Māori people and the community.
-In 2019 he was made a Companion of Royal Society Te Apārangi.
+In 2019, he was made a Companion of Royal Society Te Apārangi.